jorop/landscaping-docs/docs/heights.md

 ## Smooth Edges

-> Only available in Unreal Engine 5

 When creating multiple Landscapes from DTM files (or Mapbox) in a level, this __should be disabled__ to have seamless connections on the edges of each Landscape.
 For a single Landscape this can be enabled savely.

 ## Landscape Update Options

-> Only available in Unreal Engine 5
 > This options is only meaningful, if you try to fill missing data with mapbox, otherwise a faster way to fill missing data is just selecting (`Select DTM Files` button) all heightmap data (geotiff-, ascii- or hgt-files, also mixed is possible) and let them merge on import automatically.

 ### Update Landscape